Kathuria/flutter_practise/CONTRIBUTION.md

 ### Issues

 #### Create a new issue
-If you spot a problem with the docs, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
+If you spot a problem with the app, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose).

 #### Solve an issue

 Scan through our [existing issues](https://github.com/github/docs/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
 See [Labels](/contributing/how-to-use-labels.md) for more information.

 ### Make Changes
+- Start by fork this repo and creating new branch with same name as widget e.g. feature-interactive-vierwer
+- Install Android Studio and do related installations for an android dart setup
+- Once Done, Try running this app in local or check released apk available in build for sampele overview
+- Add new widget directory and make required changes
+- Test it locally
+- Commit final changes in your branch
+- Then raise merge request of this branch in our repo.
+- Once reviewed and approved - You are done - you will be part of this repository and reflected in contributors list.

 #### Make changes in the UI

 Click **Make a contribution** at the bottom of any docs page to make small changes such as a typo, sentence fix, or a broken link.
 This takes you to the `.md` file where you can make your changes and [create a pull request](#pull-request) for a review.

  <img src="./images/contribution_cta.png" width="300" height="150" />

-#### Make changes locally

 ### Commit your update